Skyler Brind'Amour

-Skyler Brind'Amour (born July 27, 1999) is an American–Canadian professional ice hockey center for the Chicago Wolves in the American Hockey League (AHL) as a prospect to the Carolina Hurricanes of the National Hockey League (NHL).
+Skyler Brind'Amour (born July 27, 1999) is an American professional ice hockey center who is currently playing for the Chicago Wolves of the American Hockey League (AHL) as a prospect to the Carolina Hurricanes of the National Hockey League (NHL).
 He is the son of Rod Brind'Amour, who is the head coach of the Hurricanes.
 Brind'Amour made his debut on April 16, 2025 playing with the Hurricanes in a game against the Montreal Canadiens.

 Early life and family

 Brind'Armour was born July 27, 1999 in Raleigh, North Carolina.
-He is the son of Rod Brind'Amour, who at the time of his birth was an active NHL player for the Carolina Hurricanes, and who is currently the head coach of the Carolina Hurricanes.
+He is the son of Rod Brind'Amour, who at the time of his birth was an active NHL player for the Philadelphia Flyers, and who is currently the head coach of the Carolina Hurricanes.

 Playing career

 Junior career and college

 During the 2016–17 USHL season, Brind'Amour played for the USA Hockey National Development Team.
 He scored one goal in eight appearances.
 After the season, he was selected 177th overall by the Edmonton Oilers in the 2017 NHL entry draft.

 During the 2017–18 BCHL season, he played for the Chilliwack Chiefs.
-From late 2019 through early 2023, Brind'Amour played four seasons of college hockey in the Quinnipiac Bobcats, an NCAA Division I program.
+From late 2019 through early 2023, Brind'Amour played four seasons of college hockey for the Quinnipiac Bobcats, an NCAA Division I program.
 In his fourth season, he was a part of the 2022–23 team which won the 2023 NCAA Division I men's ice hockey tournament.
 He was named the Eastern College Athletic Conference (ECAC) Best Defensive Forward and was named to the ECAC Third All-Star Team.
 In total, during his collegiate career he played 145 games, amassed 76 points (23 goals and 53 assists), and amassed 84 penalty minutes, and a +43 plus/minus rating.